 Naloxone is on the front line as a medicine to combat opioid abuse.
 With millions of people in the United States suffering from prescription opioid painkiller or heroin abuse, rates of overdose deaths are rising.
 Naloxone hydrochloride has several potential clinical uses for counteracting the effects of opioids.
-For example, a naloxone hydrochloride injection rapidly reverses the effects of opioid overdose in a crisis situation, while naloxone can also be used effectively to treat opioid dependence.
+For example, a naloxone hydrochloride injection rapidly reverses the effects of opioid overdose in a crisis, while naloxone can also be used effectively to treat opioid dependence.

 How Does Naloxone Work?